mistermi87/CarND-Capstone/ros/src/tl_detect/README.md

 ```
 This `test_perfomrance.py` is designed such that it can run
 on Udacity Workspace with and without GPU.
+The test images used for this code are stored in `tl_detect/data/test_images`.

 Depending on which pre-trained model and dataset to use,
 change the paths in the `.config` file and `MODEL_NAME`, `CONFIG_FILE`